DougTrajano/olid-br/docs/index.en.md

 | MAGA | 27.7 |
 | liberals | 38.0 |

-The keyword that resulted in the highest concentration of offensive content was the Twitter "safe" filter, corresponding to tweets that were flagged as unsafe by Twitter (the "-" symbiol indicates "not safe").
+The keyword that resulted in the highest concentration of offensive content was the Twitter "safe" filter, corresponding to tweets that were flagged as unsafe by Twitter (the "-" symbol indicates "not safe").

 The dataset was annotated using crowdsourcing.
-The gold labels were assigned taking the agreement of three annotators into consideration.
+The gold labels were assigned considering the agreement of three annotators.
 No correction has been carried out on the crowdsourcing annotations.

-Twitter user mentions were substituted by @USER and URLs have been substitute by URL.
+Twitter user mentions were substituted by @USER and URLs have been substituted by URL.

 ### Data summary